Could Your Child Be Eating 41 Teaspoons of Sugar a Day?

 A high-sugar diet can also result in obesity among children.
 It puts them at a high risk of developing type 2 diabetes, high blood pressure, and high cholesterol — all of which are major contributors to heart disease.

-The danger comes from both sugar eaten separately as well as added sugar (for example, sucrose) in popular food items such as some breakfast cereals, smoothies and biscuits.
+The danger comes from both sugars eaten separately as well as added sugar (for example, sucrose) in popular food items such as some breakfast cereals, smoothies and biscuits.

 It is merely empty calories (no nutrients beyond calories) and only puts your child at risk of chronic health problems such as those described above.